 Santorum has also taken stringently hawkish positions on foreign policy.
 He has called for 10,000 U.S. ground troops to be deployed to fight ISIS and rejected the "tripe from the left that it's our fault that ISIS exists."
 He has instead posited that ISIS goes "back to the thousand-year history of Muslim expansionism."

-Santorum has criticized the Obama administration's diplomatic efforts to peacefully resolve the Iranian nuclear dispute.
+Santorum was strongly critical of the Obama administration's nuclear negotiations with Iran that successfully concluded with an agreement in July 2015.
 In April 2015, he wildly claimed that Iran cares about "bringing about the end of times so it can conquer the world."
 He further posited that a nuclear deal with Iran would allow the country "to move forward, and to do even more dangerous things."
 In March 2015, Santorum said that if he were still a senator, he would have signed the controversial letter authored by hawkish Sen. Tom Cotton (R-AR), a protégé of neoconservative pundit William Kristol, and signed by 47 Senators to Iran's leaders that many experts argued was aimed at scuttling negotiations.

 Regarding the Israeli-Palestinian conflict, Santorum "supports expanded Israeli settlements and believes the West Bank is Israeli ground, won in the 1967 Six-Day War."
 He has also compared the conflict to "Texas and territory the U.S. gained in the Mexican-American War."